ToomasMolder/X-road-scripts/monitor/docs/database_module.md

 # X-Road v6 monitor project - Database Module

 ## About

+The database module is part of [X-Road v6 monitor project](../readme.md), which includes modules of [Database module (this document)](database_module.md), [Collector module (this document)](collector_module.md), [Corrector module](corrector_module.md), [Analysis module](analysis_module.md), [Reports module](reports_module.md) and [Opendata module](opendata_module.md).

+Overall system, its users and rights, processes and directories are designed in a way, that all modules can reside in one server and also in separate servers.

+Overall system is also designed in a way, that allows to monitor data from different X-Road v6 instances (ee-dev, ee-test, EE), see also [X-Road v6 environments](https://www.ria.ee/en/x-road-environments.html#v6).

+Overall system is also designed in a way, that can be used by X-Road Centre for all X-Road members as well as for Member own monitoring (includes possibilities to monitor also members data exchange partners).

-The database module provides storage and synchronization between the other modules, namely: Collector, Corrector, Reports, OpenData, Analyzer.
+The **database module** provides storage and synchronization between the other modules.
 The database is implemented with the MongoDB technology: a non-SQL database with replication and sharding capabilities.

-## Installation (Linux)
+## Installation

 This document describes the installation steps for Ubuntu 16.04.
 For other Linux distribution, please refer to: [MongoDB 3.4 documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)